A transmission problem for $(p,q)$-Laplacian: Introduction

 \subsection{Main results}

 Before closing this introduction we state our main results.
-The existence theory, Proposition \ref{proposition:exist}, follows in a standard way, and we have included only for the benefit of readers.
-The first result is about the H\"older regularity of local minimisers: \begin{theorem} Let $u \in W^{1,p}(\Omega)\cup W^{1,q}(\Omega)$ be a local minimiser.
+The existence theory, Proposition \ref{prop:exist}, follows in a standard way, and we have included only for the benefit of readers.
+The first result is about the H\"older regularity of local minimizers of the functional $J$. \begin{thm} Let $u \in W^{1,p\wedge q}(\Omega)$ be a local minimizer of the functional $J$.
 Then $u\in C_{loc}^{0,\alpha}(\Omega)$ for some $\alpha\in(0,1)$ depending only on $n$, $p$ and $q$.
 Moreover, for every compact set $K\subset\Omega$,